-As if the thought of flying across the country or world with your child isn’t scary enough, your destination could leave you with worries about how your little one will adjust to the time difference once you arrive at your destination.
-We have traveled to countries with some extreme differences in time such as Australia and Thailand and here are my tips on ways to prevent jet-lag or handle it, if preventing it is impossible.
+As if the thought of flying across the country or world with your child isn’t scary enough, your destination could leave you with worries about how your little one will adjust to the time difference once you arrive.
+We have made several long haul flights with kids such as Kenya and Thailand and here are my tips on ways to prevent jet-lag or handle it, if preventing it is impossible.
 If your baby is under 3 months their sleep schedule is likely still all over the place and the time change won’t make a big difference for them.

 Adjust Your Watch To Your Destinations Time As Soon As You Get on The Plane